How to download or upload file in PHP

 }

-First of all, we fetch all data from files table and print it into table.
-In the action column, we have created a URL for the same page with table id as a parameter.
+First of all, we fetch all data from the files table and print it into a table.
+In the action column, we have created a URL for the same page with the table ID as a parameter.
 So it will create a unique link for the file.
 When the user clicks on that link it will start implementing download logic.

-In Download logic, first of all we will find records from files table and then create path using name value.
-Here, we have set some headers for files and started downloading file.
+In Download logic, first of all, we will find records from the files table and then create a path using name value.
+Here, we have set some headers for files and started downloading files.

-At last, we perform an update query and increase download count to files table against a particular file.
+At last, we perform an update query and increase the download count to the files table against a particular file.

 Conclusion

-In this article, we have created file upload and download functionality in PHP where users can upload a file, see all file listing,s and download files one by one as per your requirement.
-In further improvement or learning purposes, you can configure file storage structures like file managers or perform delete and move action-based.
+In this article, we have created file upload and download functionality in PHP where users can upload a file, see all file listings, and download files one by one as per your requirement.
+For further improvement or learning purposes, you can configure file storage structures like file managers or perform delete and move action-based.